jreaglesaaa/BlooketUI/README.md

 ## How to use the Blooket UI
 First, copy the script in the `Script.js` file.
-Go onto Blooket and type `javascript:` into the address bar. press enter and then Select the hack you want to use from the hack window!
+Go onto Blooket and type `javascript:` into the address bar and then paste the script it (CTRL + V). press enter and then Select the hack you want to use from the hack window!